 If you're ready to take your outdoor living room to the next level, and if you have the room, adding a living pod like this one is the next jump.
 With more structure, it's a surefire way to create an outside space that's perfect for relaxing and having a laugh in, with the whole family.
 Choosing a building that is beautiful and contemporary in structure is key for this modern garden idea to ensure that you create a refined finish, while you should make sure that it's weather resistant too so you have shelter when you need it, and to make it last for years to come.

 Yours doesn't need to be enormous, or made from glass.
 Many are often made with plastic sheeting, simply to help trap the heat of the sun inside.
-Whichever structure you choose, you have the potential to grow lots of veggies and new floral additions for your garden in quick time.
+Whichever structure you choose, you have the potential to do lots of vegetable gardening and to grow new floral additions for your garden in quick time.
 And should you want to conceal a not-so-gorgeous plastic greenhouse, just up your planting game!

 A few of our faves to grow from the inside include tomatoes, peas, squash, mushrooms and more, but you really have no limits.
 While outside, take on a little invasive Ivy, Jasmine and the like to cover your greenhouse in style.